jvillcavillegas/jvillcavillegas.github.io/index.md

 title: Hi - I'm Emmy!
 ---

-I'm the Community Engagement Manager for Open Science at the [Technical University of Delft](https://tudelft.nl), and a co-organiser of [Open Life Science](https://openlifesci.org).
+I'm currently the Engagement Lead at [Invest in Open Infrastructure](https://investinopen.org) and a Co-Director at [Open Life Science](https://openlifesci.org).

 Pronouns: she/her.